open-telemetry/opentelemetry-go-contrib/CONTRIBUTING.md

 ### Responsibilities

-As a Code Owner you will be responsible for the following.
+As a Code Owner you will be responsible for the following:

 - You will be responsible for keeping up with the instrumented library.
 Any "upstream" changes that impact this module need to be proactively handle by you.
 - You will be expected to review any Pull Requests or Issues created that relate to this module.